A guest blog by Elisa Spampinato

 In 1994 a group of eight women from the village Campo Buruti decided to gather their energy and start working together.
 On a piece of land received as a gift, they build the headquarter of the Craft Association.
 Their collective journey had started.

 They had to fight against many adverse conditions, the risk of poverty but also against others’ scepticism; but full of courage and passion – and plenty of hard work – they were able to create a tradition which has turned the source of their problems into the solution for their future.
 The soil of the dry and arid land – the reason why men had to abandon their lives and wives – is now transformed into splendid handicrafts.
-The art of working the clay has been handed down from mothers to daughters for generations and now represents their struggle and their achievements.
+The art of working the clay has been handed down from mothers to daughters for generations and now represents both their struggle and their achievements.

 The pieces of handicraft are taken to the closest town, to be exchanged for food – the community’s main source of subsistence.
 Each unique piece tells the story of the woman who made it, her personal journey, daily life experiences and dreams.
 Today, 40 women form the group of artisans, and with their work they offer visitors and tourists a unique opportunity to connect with their way of live.